A guide to making your travel dreams a beautiful reality

 Meals

 This is where each person can control their costs.
 In our case, we usually purchased only one meal a day.
-We had our plentiful complimentary breakfasts, then a light snack and beverage during the day.
+We enjoyed our plentiful complimentary breakfasts, followed by a light snack and beverage throughout the day.
 Dinner was at a local restaurant.
 Some hotels had evening appetizers or light dinners that were so generous we skipped eating out.

 Total Costs $852 in meals or $426 per person